From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Simulations

 The average results of 1000 Monte Carlo runs are shown in Fig.~\ref{fig:Linear_Q1} and Fig.~\ref{fig:Linear_Q4} for process noise covariance $\mathbf{Q}=\mathbf{I}_2$ and $\mathbf{Q}=4\times\mathbf{I}_2$, respectively.
 In each figure, the subfigures show the results for different target detection probabilities $p^\text{D}=0.9, 0.95$ and different clutter rates $r_c=2,5$.
 The tracking scenario of one run using $p^\text{D}=0.95$ and $r_c=5$ is illustrated in Fig~\ref{fig:LinearScen_Q1} for $\mathbf{Q}=\mathbf{I}_2$ and in Fig~\ref{fig:LinearScen_Q4} for $\mathbf{Q}=4\times\mathbf{I}_2$.
 The computing time of each updating step for all scenarios is given in Table~\ref{tab:sim1}.
 These results show that our proposed T-FoT approach computes much faster, yields higher track accuracy (when the target exists) but is less accurate in identifying the birth and death of the target as compared with the optimal BF.
 In particular, we notice that \begin{enumerate} \item The T-FoT approach suffers from target detection and track termination latency more than the BF as its OSPA reduces down to a stable low level slower than the BF does.
 This is mainly due to the lack of information about target birth and death.
-To combat this, one may reduce $\tau_1$ for faster track Initiation and reduce $T_e$ for faster track termination.
+To combat this, one may reduce $\tau_1$ for faster track initiation and reduce $T_e$ for faster track termination.
 These, however, come with the price of causing false alarms and with the risk of premature killing the track.
 How to better trade-off both, which depends on the realistic need, remains an open problem. \item For all cases except for $\mathbf{Q}=4\times\mathbf{I}_2, p^\text{D}=0.95,r_c=5$, our proposed T-FoT approach outperforms the BF in mean OSPA during time $k \in [30\text{s},80\text{s}]$.
-This may be attributed to two reasons: First, the GM implementation of the BF that unavoidably bears approximation errors prevents the BF from achieving the exact error lower bound, although it is theoretically Bayes-optimal.
-Second, our proposed approach is based on fitting over data of a sliding time-window and is therefore not as sensitive to the quality of data of a particular time-instant as the filter.
-So, a filter will be more severely affected by whether clutter or misdetection than in our approach.
+This may be attributed to two reasons: First, the GM implementation of the BF that unavoidably bears approximation errors prevents the BF from achieving the theoretically best performance.
+To say the least, its Bayes-optimization does not equal minimum OSPA as the latter is no more than a specific yet common point-based metric.
+Second, our proposed approach is based on sliding time-window fitting which is not as sensitive to clutter or misdetection at any particular time-instant as the filter.
 For the scene using $\mathbf{Q}=4\times\mathbf{I}_2, p^\text{D}=0.95,r_c=5$, both perform similar to each other.
 But in all cases, the T-FoT approach has an average OSPA varying over time in a smaller scope when the target exists and is tracked during $k \in [30\text{s},80\text{s}]$. \item It is obvious that the performance of the proposed T-FoT approach is much better when $\mathbf{Q}= \mathbf{I}_2$ (which corresponds to a smoother trajectory) than when $\mathbf{Q}=4\times\mathbf{I}_2$.
 In contrast, the performance of the BFs does not change much with the change of $\mathbf{Q}$ or $r_c$, but it becomes much better if the target detection probability is increased from $p^\text{D}=0.9$ to $p^\text{D}=0.95$. \item A higher clutter rate renders our approach prone to declaring appearance of the target (e.g., at time $k\in[85\text{s}, 100 \text{s}]$).
 This is reasonable as it used no a-priori information about the target birth and so the algorithm can easily be misled by the locally clustered clutter in successive scans when the clutter rate is high.
 In contrast, the BF has a proper target birth model to prevent it from wrongly initializing a new track that does not match closely to the specified target-birth model. \end{enumerate}